 Germanic Languages & Literatures: German, Swedish, Scandinavian language tutorials (Danish, Finnish, Norwegian)

-Linguistics: American Sign Language (does not satisfy the College language requirement), Hittite, Indo-European, Old Church Slavonic
+Linguistics: American Sign Language, Hittite, Indo-European, Old Church Slavonic

 Romance Languages & Literatures: Catalan, French, Italian, Portuguese, Spanish

 Slavic Languages & Literatures: Czech, Polish, Russian, and Ukrainian language courses and Bosnian/Croatian/Serbian language tutorials

 South Asian Studies: Hindi-Urdu, Nepali, Sanskrit, Tamil, Thai, Tibetan language courses and Bahasa Indonesia, Bengali, and Burmese language tutorials

 The Foreign Language Advisory Group (FLAG) is a standing committee charged with identifying and supporting the needs of languages taught at Harvard University.

 The Language Center (LC), located in Science Center B-06, supports modern and ancient language courses taught in the Faculty of Arts & Sciences.
 The LC provides resources for individual and group learning in a facility equipped with multimedia equipment, two smart seminar rooms, and a classroom with videoconferencing equipment.
 We work closely with the faculty to provide appropriate technical support.
 Utilizing digital storage and internet communications technology, the Language Center works to provide a range of opportunities - to accommodate various learning methodologies - for Harvard language students.
 Students may also connect with a variety of language communities and cultural opportunities throughout the world.